ramdonti/learning-library/data-management-library/wsfc-sql-server/setup-witness-wsfc/setup-witness-wsfc.md

   Repeat steps from Lab 2: Task 3 to add the server to Active Directory Domain.

-##  Task 3: Configure the witness for windows server failover cluster
+##  Task 3: Configure the witness for the Windows server failover cluster

 1. RDP to the Bastion host server using the username **opc** and password, from the Bastion host open the Remote Desktop and connect to the witness server using the private IP Address.

-2. Create a folder name as witness and share the folder for read and write, and then click on Share folder
+2. Create a folder name as a witness and share the folder for read and write, and then click on Share folder

   ![](./images/windows-sharefolder.png " ")

-  The settings will show as following image.
+  The settings will show in the following image.

   ![](./images/windows-sharefolder-details.png " ")

 3. The successful share folder shows as follows.
   ![](./images/windows-sharefolder-successful.png " ")

-##  Task 4: Configure the witness in Windows Server Failover cluster
+##  Task 4: Configure the witness in the Windows Server Failover cluster

 1. RDP to the Bastion host server using the username **opc** and password, from the Bastion host open the Remote Desktop and connect to the Node1 or node2 server using the private IP Address.

 2. From the task bar click **search button** and search for **Failover Cluster**
   ![](./images/windows-command-search.png " ")

-The Failover Cluster Manager open as shown in the following image, and then right click on cluster name, choose **More Actions** and then chose the **Configure Cluster Quorum Settings**
+The Failover Cluster Manager opens as shown in the following image, and then right-click on the cluster name, choose **More Actions** and then chose the **Configure Cluster Quorum Settings**
   ![](./images/wsfc-quorum.png " ")

 3. The configuration wizard shows as follows: